run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/event/configuration/register-occurence-category.md

 This feature provides a variety of actions, such as including, changing, and deleting the occurrence category, that is, through it, it is possible to group occurrences of events of the same type.
-This registration will be associated with each item in the CITSmart Inventory, Nagios, or Zabbix event manager registry.
+This registration will be associated with each item in the 4biz Inventory, Nagios, or Zabbix event manager registry.

 Procedure